|The 4 Most Important City-States Of Classical Greece

-The ancient Spartans are known for having all citizens serve in the military from the age of 7 up through 60.
-After the age of 60 Spartan citizens were no longer obligated from serving in the army and would ‘retire.’
+The ancient Spartans are known for having all male citizens serve in the military from the age of 7 up through 60.
+After the age of 60 these Spartan citizens were no longer obligated to serve in the army and would ‘retire.’
+Not many spartan warriors would live to see the age of 60 but if they did they could expect certin things from their ‘golden-years.’
 Here is what the Spartan soldier would do once he retired.

-After a Spartan served their nearly 53 year long military term they would no longer be obligated to serve in the military.
-After the age of 60 male Spartan’s would instead teach, live in luxury, and spend more time dealing in politics of the state.
+After a Spartan served their nearly 53-year-long military term they would no longer be obligated to serve in the military.
+After the age of 60 male Spartan’s would instead teach, live in luxury, and spend more time dealing with the politics of the Spartan state.

 Here is an entire article going over what really happens after a spartan soldier retires.